 Canadian Stocks Recover From Early Weakness To Reach New Record Highs

-(RTTNews) - After moving to the downside early in the session, Canadian stocks showed a notable turnaround over the course of the trading day on Tuesday.
+(RTTNews) - After coming under pressure early in the session, Canadian stocks showed a notable turnaround over the course of the trading day on Monday.

-The S&P/TSX Composite Index climbed well off its early lows and firmly into positive territory before closing up 193.88 points or 0.6 percent to 33,970.38.
-The index more than offset the modest decrease seen during Monday's session, reaching a new record closing high.
+The benchmark S&P/TSX Composite Index climbed well off its early lows and into positive territory, ending the day up 201.28 points or 0.6 percent at a new record closing high of 34,541.27.

-Materials stocks turned in some of the market's best performances on the day despite a pullback by the price of gold, with the S&P/TSX Capped Materials Index surging by 2.1 percent.
+Energy stocks helped lead the way higher, with the S&P/TSX Capped Energy Index jumping by 1.8 percent on the day.

+The strength among energy stocks came as the price of crude oil skyrocketed in reaction to the news that the U.S. and Israel launched joint strikes against Iran over the weekend, killing Iranian Supreme Leader Ayatollah Ali Khamenei.

+Iran retaliated by launching waves of drones and missiles on countries across the Middle East, including Kuwait, the United Arab Emirates, Bahrain, Saudi Arabia, Oman, and Qatar.

+The conflict in the region escalated further today after Israel launched airstrikes on Hezbollah targets in Beirut and other parts of Lebanon following projectile fire from Lebanese territory into northern Israel.

-Significant strength was also visible among healthcare stocks, as reflected by the 1.9 percent jump by the S&P/TSX Capped Health Care Index.
+Significant strength also emerged among industrial stocks, as reflected by the 1.2 percent gain posted by the S&P/TSX Capped Industrials Index.

-Industrial and consumer discretionary stocks also turned in strong performances, while consumer staples stocks showed a notable move to the downside.
+Telecom stocks also turned in a strong performance on the day, while healthcare stocks showed a notable move to the downside.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!